Village Farms Davis addresses pressing challenges and evolving needs:

 Walk or Bike to schools, shopping, services and public transit.

-Village Farms is being brought forward by six multigenerational families whose roots in Davis run deep and whose contributions have helped shape the community for over half a century.
+Village Farms is being brought forward by seven multi-generational families (the Whitcombe, Roe, Makley, Shepard, and Schulze families, and the families of Jim and Bill Streng) whose roots in Davis run deep and whose contributions have helped shape the community for over half a century.
 These families include local farmers, educators, homebuilders, and community leaders who have been instrumental in Davis’s growth while preserving its unique character and values through thoughtful development, environmental stewardship, and civic engagement.

 Key Project Features

-Providing an Educational Farm for DJUSD High School Students
+• Providing 2.8 acre Educational Farm for the DJUSD High School Ag Program

 • Heritage Oak Park, preserving views from Covell of heritage trees and providing a large public park across from Nugget Market